Amzani/apidesk-sdk-test-def/docs/models/components/createopportunityrequestvalue.md

 # CreateOpportunityRequestValue

-The actual data or content stored in the custom field.
-This value should be formatted according to the type of data it represents, such as a string, number, or date, and should accurately reflect the information intended for the custom field.
+The 'custom_fields.value' property holds the actual data or value for the custom field.
+This is where users input the specific information that the custom field is meant to capture.
+It is optional and should match the expected data type for the custom field.

 ## Supported Types